 MILE MARKERS Every mile is marked!
 But you kinda thought that would happen anyway, right?

-PACKET PICKUP at the race site Friday night from 4pm-7pm.
-At race site, Saturday morning starting at 6:00am.
+PACKET PICKUP Saturday afternoon from 2pm - 6pm at Fulton Street Pub & Grill, 801 W. Fulton Street.
+At race site, Sunday morning starting at 6:00am.
 You will need your ID to pick up your race packet.
 You must pick up your own race packet.

 Your temperature will be taken (Limit at 100.3F) and your name/bib number will be verified as cleared.